Embeddings of locally compact hyperbolic groups into Lp-spaces: Proper affine isometric actions of locally compact hyperbolic groups on -spaces: a first result

 The proof that we present gives a concrete number $N$, in terms of properties of $G$, such that $G$ admits a metrically proper affine isometric action on an $L_p$-space for all $p\geq N$.
 We refer the reader to Remark \ref{remark:valueofN} for details.
-The discussion on page 5 of \cite{Mackay} indicates that the lower bound $N$ obtained here is greater (i.e. less good) than the one we will obtain in Theorem \ref{thm:maindifficult}.
-The key to improve the lower bound will be to strengthen Lemma \ref{lm:twerkt} below.
-We give the proof of Theorem \ref{theorem:maineasy} because it is easier than that of Theorem \ref{thm:maindifficult}, because most parts can be reused in Section \ref{sc:harder}, because it requires no additional preliminaries and because the obtained lower bound $N$ is often easier to calculate than the Ahlfors regular conformal dimension.\\
+The discussion on page 5 of \cite{Mackay} indicates that the lower bound $N$ obtained here is greater (i.e. less good) than the one we will obtain in Theorem \ref{theorem:maindifficult}.
+The key to improve the lower bound will be to strengthen Lemma \ref{lm:twerkt} below and we will do this in Section \ref{sc:harder}.
+We give the proof of Theorem \ref{theorem:maineasy} because it is easier than that of Theorem \ref{theorem:maindifficult}, because most parts can be reused in Section \ref{sc:harder}, because it requires no additional preliminaries and because the obtained lower bound $N$ is often easier to calculate than the Ahlfors regular conformal dimension.\\

-{\bf The proof of Theorem \ref{thm:easierresult}.}\\ By Corollary \ref{cor:amlochyp}, we can restrict our attention to the case where $G$ is non-amenable, i.e. is of general type.
+\begin{proof}[\bf The proof of Theorem \ref{theorem:easierresult}.]
 Let $X$ be a proper geodesic hyperbolic metric space admitting a proper cocompact $G$-action by isometries.
 From Proposition 5.10 in \cite{Caprace}, we conclude that modulo a compact normal subgroup $W<G$, we have that $G$ is totally disconnected or that it is the full isometry group (or its identity component) of a rank 1 symmetric space of noncompact type.
-So, in the former case, we can take $X$ to be a Schreier graph (the set of vertices is $\{\gamma V\mid \gamma \in G\}$ where $V$ is an open compact subgroup of $G$; see the remarks on the bottom of page 2 in \cite{Caprace} for more info).
+So, in the former case, we can take $X$ to be a Schreier graph (the set of vertices is $\{\gamma V\mid \gamma \in G\}$ where $V$ is an open compact subgroup of $G$; see the remarks on the bottom of page 2 in \cite{Caprace} for further details).
 In the latter case we can take $X$ to be a rank 1 symmetric space of noncompact type.
 As $W\triangleleft G$ is compact, we have $\alpha_p^*(G)\geq \alpha_p^*(G/W)$ for every $p\geq 1$: indeed any affine isometric action of $G/W$ on an $L_p$-space gives rise to one of $G$ by precomposing with the projection map $G\twoheadrightarrow G/W$.
 We are thus allowed to henceforth assume $G:=G/W$.